zannloo/tp/docs/UserGuide.md

 #### Example(s):

 - When you are at the directory `~/grp-001`, you could add a new student to this group through this command,
-  - `touch stu-200 --name Bob`
+  - `touch 0200Y --name Bob`

 <box type="tip">

 When you are at the directory `~/grp-001` and would like to add a new student, Bob, to another directory `~/grp-002`,
-- You could use the command `touch ~/grp-002/0200Y --name Bob` to save yourself the trouble for having to change directory before executing the `touch` command!
+- You could use the command `touch ../grp-002/0200Y --name Bob` to save yourself the trouble for having to change directory before executing the `touch` command!

 </box>

 #### To note:

-- When the command is executed from the group directory or if the specified path indicates the group, it creates a student within that group.
-- However, if the command is executed outside a specific group, the specified path must extend to encompass both the group and the student to ensure accurate execution.
+- If the command is executed outside a specific group, the specified path must extend to encompass both the group and the student to ensure accurate execution.

 ### Edit a student: `edit`